Student Guidance for Online Assessment

 Some home printers will have a scanning function or the Microsoft Office Lens app can be used to create PDFs with a smartphone as shown below.

 It is also possible to use a note taking app on a tablet or touch screen device as long as it can export to either JPG, PNG (up to 12MB) or PDF (up to 25MB).

 Please make sure that this is appropriate by checking with your tutor, and follow the same guidelines for completing your work to ensure that it is set out correctly.

 If you are unable to use any of these methods please email email@example.com copying in your course administrator or module leader.
 For issues with the MS Office Lens app, Microsoft provide online chat support.

 What to do if something goes wrong

-The information you include on this form will be monitored by the Student Examinations Team, SAS.
+The information you include on the form will be monitored by the Student Examinations Team.
 Key information will be verified and reported, as required, to the appropriate academic or professional services department.
 You will be contacted if any further action is required, so please check your email regularly.